VaibhavSharma24/study-mbbs-abroad-landing/README.md

 - Google Analytics and Facebook Pixel integration
 - Optimized images and SVG icons

-## Deployment

-This project is set up to be easily deployed on Vercel.
-Connect your GitHub repository to Vercel, and it will automatically deploy your application with each push to the main branch.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.